treeedit/treeedit/pages/docs/features.md

 We recommend you download and install a font, such as the [Inter font](https://fonts.google.com/specimen/Inter), that has support for ligatures.
 Then, please use the *Menu > View > Font* functionality to select the font for displaying nodes.

+### Appearance

+The app changes colors following the system setting when it comes to light and dark modes.